Stretching an MLB career across four decades is not unprecedented, but it is still a rare feat.

 "Stretch" won NL Rookie of the Year honors in 1959, hitting .354/.429/.656 to overcome playing in just 52 games.
 He went on to a first-ballot Hall of Fame career, mostly with the Giants, swatting 521 home runs along the way -- the final 28 in his 40s.

-Minoso was a pioneering player and White Sox icon in the early years after the breaking of MLB's color barrier.
-After starting his professional career in Cuba and the Negro Leagues, he made his Major League debut in 1949, becoming MLB's first black Cuban player and later the first black player in White Sox franchise history.
-Minoso, a nine-time All-Star and three-time Gold Glove winner, played in five games in his 50s after coming out of retirement with the White Sox in 1976 and '80.
+The Hall of Famer was a pioneering player and White Sox icon in the early years after the breaking of MLB's color barrier.
+After starting his professional career in Cuba and the Negro Leagues, he joined Cleveland in 1949, becoming the first black Cuban player in the AL or NL and later the first black player in White Sox franchise history.
+Miñoso, a nine-time All-Star and three-time Gold Glove winner, played in five games in his 50s after coming out of retirement with the White Sox in 1976 and '80.
 His final appearance at age 54 made him the fourth oldest player in history (Nick Altrock -- 57, Charley O'Leary -- 58 and Satchel Paige -- 59).
 Incredibly, he played in five different decades.

 Mickey Vernon (1939-60)